healthykitchen101/healthykitchen101.com/blenders/reviews/best/immersion-blenders.md

 How We Test
 -----------

-In reviewing immersion blenders, we aimed to assess each performance in real-word practicality.
-After researching key functions and traits important to users, we formulated test recipes to evaluate how these devices are commonly used.
-Each of them is inspired by our own Chef Tuyet Pham.
+In reviewing immersion blenders, we aimed to assess each unit’s performance in real-word tasks.
+After researching what traits users considered most important, we formulated test recipes to evaluate how these devices are commonly used.
+Each recipe is inspired by our own Chef Tuyet.
 They include:

 <img src="https://cdn.healthykitchen101.com/reviews/images/blenders/ckzyzgsd60000el88b2wj67i8.jpg" alt="Testing Equipment Beaker" width="360" height="240">

-**Puréed Hot Soup**: Using ingredients like carrots, pumpkins, onions, and celery, we designed this test to highlight each blender's capability against everyday kitchen challenges.
-Before blending, we separated the vegetables from the broth after cooking and reheated each mixture to around 140°F.  We used a 24-oz beaker for each blend which lasted for 30 seconds of blending.
+*   **Puréed Hot Soup**: Using ingredients like carrots, pumpkins, onions, and celery, we designed this test to highlight each blender's capability in a simple but critical kitchen task.
+After cooking, we separated the vegetables from the broth and reheated the mixture to around 140°F prior to blending.
+We used an identical 24-oz beaker for each blend, and ran the motor for 30 seconds.
 Blenders were then scored based on the smoothness of their output.

-**Frozen Fruit Smoothie**: Our test smoothie consists of a demanding blend: frozen fruits (mango and pineapple), kale, and water.
-Testing took place in a 24-oz beaker, with periodic texture assessments to determine the blender's optimal performance.
-The outcomes will inform us about the expected duration  and the smoothness of the final drink.
+*   **Frozen Fruit Smoothie**: Our test smoothie consists of a demanding blend: frozen fruits (mango and pineapple), kale, and water.
+Testing took place in a 24-oz beaker, with periodic texture assessments to determine when the blender achieved its optimal texture.
+The outcomes inform us about the expected duration and the smoothness of the final drink.

 <img src="https://cdn.healthykitchen101.com/reviews/images/blenders/clco8xcls0000rd88ec5u6m0e.jpg" alt="Five immersion blenders lying on a white table with their testing mayonnaise by their side." width="360" height="240">

-We also conducted **Mayonnaise, Almond Milk, and Whipped Egg-White** tests to further evaluate the versatility and efficiency of each blender across a variety of culinary tasks.
+*   We also conducted **Mayonnaise, Almond Milk, and Whipped Egg-White** tests to further evaluate the versatility and efficiency of each blender across a variety of culinary tasks.
+None of these tests are as simple as they sound, though.
+We had to go through a lot of failures along the way to ensure that they were both practical and revelatory as evaluations.

-For the blender’s **design**, we meticulously inspect its blending shaft, build quality, blending beaker, and power cord convenience.
+For the blender’s **design**, we meticulously inspect its blending shaft, build quality, blending beaker, and power cord.
 And beyond these technical details, we also prioritize user experience, evaluating the blender's **ease of use**, **blade assembly**, **handling**, and **cleanability**.

 > Check out [How We Test and Score](https://healthykitchen101.com/blenders/tests/immersion/) Our Immersion Blenders in detail.